Safety Articles

 top

-NFPA 70E: 130.1 requires employers perform a flash hazard analysis to identify work tasks performed on energized electrical conductors.
-Appropriate flame retardant clothing (FRC) as well as voltage rated tools may then be selected.
+NFPA 70E: 130.5 (A) requires employers perform a flash hazard analysis to identify work tasks performed on energized electrical conductors.
+Appropriate arc-rated clothing as well as voltage rated tools may then be selected.

 top